 Masturbating to reach orgasm may help a person get a good night’s sleep.
 During and after orgasm, feel-good hormones flood the brain.
 These hormones include:

 These help a person relax, which may improve their sleep.

-If a person feels guilty or anxious about masturbating, they should speak to their doctor.
-The doctor can recommend a therapist who specializes in sexual health and can help a person improve their relationship with masturbation.
+If a person feels guilty or anxious about masturbating, they may want to discuss this with a healthcare professional.
+Their doctor will be able to recommend a therapist who specializes in sexual health and can help a person improve their relationship with masturbation.

-Anyone experiencing the symptoms of depression should also speak to a healthcare professional, who can recommend treatments to help them manage the condition.
+Anyone experiencing symptoms of depression should also speak with a healthcare professional, who can recommend treatments to help them manage the condition.